nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding Tags : `tag`

-Adds tag to an existing person in the address book.
+Adds one or more tags to an existing person in the address book.

 #### Format:
 * `tag INDEX t/TAG [t/MORE_TAGS]…​`

 Notes:
 * Adds tag to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* New tags will be added on top of existing tags i.e. tags added is cumulative.
+* New tags will be added on top of existing tags i.e. tags added are cumulative.
 * Adding new tags which already exist will succeed with a warning letting you know that the person already had those tags.
 * Tags have a character limit of 60.